luapower/luapower-all/thread.md

 ### Environment

-On Windows, the current directory is per thread, believe it!
+On Windows, the current directory is per thread!
-On every other platform on earth is per process of course.
 Same goes for env vars.